Galaxy S5 battery life actually is amazingly good.

 In our daily normal usage, most Galaxy S5 owners can get 4+ hour screen time.
 So, the S5 battery life is sufficient for all-day usage for most S5 owners.

 Samsung in recent years apparently invested a lot on technologies of saving battery on Android phones.
 In addition to normal battery saving options, you may also turn on ultra power saving mode when you are not able to connect to a charger for a prolonged period.

 However, some Galaxy S5 owners reported battery drain problems on Galaxy S5.

 There are many possible reasons for battery life problems.
 Here are some of the commonly-encountered ones:

 - Some poorly written apps are running in the background and refuse to sleep.
 You can go to Settings–Battery to find out such apps easily.

-- Some system processes are in weird state.
+- Some system processes are in a weird state.
 Normally, the system processes can manage themselves properly.
 But in certain situations, a few may fail to do so.
 If you find most of the battery is consumed by Android System, it means it is time to reboot the phone.

 - Mobile network signal is poor.

 - WiFi is always on.
 You may check Settings–WiFi–Menu key (3 vertical dots, or hardware menu button)–Advanced -Keep WiFi on during sleep.
 You probably should set it to never (and turn off mobile data as well) or only when plugged in.

 - Frequent use of hotspot (sharing the mobile data connection with other devices) or WiFi Direct.
 These two are battery killers.